Energinet-DataHub/green-energy-hub/docs/quality-assurance-and-test.md

 ### Green Energy Hub - Content of Pull Requests

-A Pull Request should always be,
+A Pull Request is intended to be,

 - Related to an accepted issue
 - Have signed CLA's for both author and reviewers
 - Have a well-described purpose
-- Adhering to established project standards (Read more on ADR's and other standards here [Here])
+- Adhering to established project standards (Read more on ADR's and other standards [here])
-- Documented (The expectations to Documentation is further outlined [Here] )
+- Documented (The expectations for Documentation is further outlined [here])
-- Tested (The expectations for tested is further outlined [Here] )
+- Tested (The expectations for tested is further outlined [here])

 ### Green Energy Hub - Continuous integration

-In each Green Energy Hub repo you will find a provided [Getting Started] and also a pre-set of CI Pipeline that contains,
+In each Green Energy Hub repo you will find a Getting Started section and also a pre-set of CI Pipeline that contains,

 - Build Scripts
 - Validation of infrastructure